BritishGeologicalSurvey/etlhelper/docs/index.rst

 Both versions accept additional keyword arguments that are passed to the ``connect`` function of the underlying driver.
-For example, the following sets the character encoding used by cx_Oracle to ensure that values are returned as UTF-8:
+For example, the following sets the character encoding used by oracledb to ensure that values are returned as UTF-8:

 .. code:: python